 It’s one of the basic pillars of what makes a person a person–

-And that’s where conservatives will win that if that’s where liberals keep trying to go.
-You can’t force someone to bake you a cake, however good your reasoning may be, but especially not in a country where there are literally hundreds of thousands of places where people will bake you a cake. yes, that guy is a piece of shit, but as unfortunate as it might be the only thing that’s going to stop that guy from being a piece of shit is that guy.
+And that’s where conservatives will win this (against subconscious LGBTQ equality) if that’s where liberals keep trying to go.
+You can’t force someone to bake you a cake–however good your reasoning may be–but especially not in a country where there are literally hundreds of thousands of places where people will bake you a cake.
+Yes, that guy is a piece of shit, but as unfortunate as it might be: the only thing that’s going to stop that guy from being a piece of shit is that guy.
 You gotta feel it out.

 In light of the fact that there is no argument against immediate change save a totalitarian one, the only realistic solution is to have faith and to wait this perceived ‘hatred’ out.
 Humans are better than this; so long as we don’t go too far, we’ll get there.
 Pushing people too far almost always ends up pushing them farther away.

 LGBTQ people are more prominent in American culture than ever before.
 Support for LGBTQ people has gone up, and the reason for that is not one political, it’s spiritual: people realize that LGBTQ people are no different than anybody else.
 This is an obvious, self-evident fact to a person not a total idiot, and if humanity has any trace of inherent truth in its bones, this will, and frankly pretty easily, prevail.
 Even without much further push, the only question is when, and whether people have the ability to balance fact and emotion, objective and subjective perception, and the complex dualities between all complex concepts (like politics, psychology, economics, etc.).

-So by all means, give Karen Pence a stink eye when you see her, and by EVERY MEAN do your best to show kids how to treat people with that BASIC respect which made America America:
+So by all means, give Karen Pence the stink eye when you see her, and by EVERY MEAN do your best to show kids how to treat people with that BASIC respect which made America America: